-In the mid-17th Century, the painter Jacob van Campen was given the assignment to design a new town hall.
+In the mid-17th Century, painter Jacob van Campen was given the assignment to design a new town hall.
 The city council wanted a grand symbol of their leading role in Europe at that time - Holland's Golden Age - as well as their economic and civic power.
 The building had to make this clear for everyone to see.
-The Koninklijk Paleis became the biggest in Europe.
-In 1808, the building was “transformed” into a Royal Palace by the brother of Napoleon Bonaparte, Louis, king of the region during the French occupation.
-Nowadays, it is still a royal residence.
+The Koninklijk Paleis became the biggest in Europe at the time of its construction.
+In 1808, this building was refurbished into a Royal Palace by the brother of Napoleon Bonaparte, Louis, king of the region during the French occupation.
 The Dutch royal family, the Oranje-Nassaus, receive royalty and dignitaries at the palace.
 The new king or queen also present themselves to the citizens of the Netherlands from the balcony of the palace.

 Attractions & Landmarks

 - Credit Cards Accepted: mastercard, visa